rizzini/my_personal_bash_scripts/README.md

 - Prints confirmation messages or errors if an operation fails.

 **Changelog:**
-- Now uses SIGKILL (-9) to forcefully terminate previous yad/script instances when switching modes, helping to prevent possible infinite loops from unresponsive processes.
+- Identified possible infinite loop from unresponsive YAD processes.
+The script now uses SIGKILL (-9) to forcefully terminate previous yad/script instances when switching modes to prevent this.
+(21/05/2025)
+- Improved brightness value conversion between xrandr (0.1–1.0) and ddcutil (0–100) modes.
+(21/05/2025)
+- Fixed bug where switching between xrandr and ddcutil using the Switch button could result in "Initial value greater than maximum" errors in YAD.
+(21/05/2025)
+- Now, when switching modes, the initial brightness value is always converted to the correct scale for the selected tool.
+(21/05/2025)
+- Enhanced robustness by ensuring default values are set if brightness cannot be retrieved.
+(21/05/2025)
+- Minor code cleanup and improved comments for maintainability.
 (21/05/2025)
 ---